-When travelling for longer periods or with an extended, selecting the right accommodation is crucial.
-A lost of travellers prefer the independence of self-contained Holiday Apartments – this means that they can prepare their own meals and eat when they feel like it.
+When travelling for longer periods, selecting the right accommodation is crucial.
+A lot of travellers prefer the independence of self-contained Holiday Apartments – this means that they can prepare their own meals and eat when they feel like it.
 This blog will go into detail about what holiday apartment accommodation New Zealand has to offer.
-So what facilities are included and where are the best locations?
-Also you will find out how to research and how to book.
-If you like, delve deeper and read more on other types of accommodation options in New Zealand.
-So let’s being:
+Find out what facilities are included and where the best locations are.
+Also you will learn how to research.
+But if you like, why not dig deeper – read up on other types of accommodation options in New Zealand.

 Holiday Apartment Accommodation New Zealand Options

 First of all, as a traveller you will get a wide variety of accommodation in New Zealand.
 Many of us like to stay in different types of properties.
 This means upmarket B & B’s, luxury boutique lodges, vineyard cottages, hotels and of course apartments.
-The good think thing about apartments & cottages, is that they are self-contained – allowing you being full independence.
-With these apartments, you will get spectacular views – all within a central location.
-Of course, like anything, there is a downside to apartment accommodation.
-If you choose a large apartment complex, the noise level maybe an issue.
-As we all know, some of these properties have walls that are ‘paper thin’.
-Remember, in New Zealand, we often build with wooden frames!
-Waking up to the most spectacular harbour views is a luxury for many travellers.
-This apartment had views galore and was a good distance from the main road.
+The good thing thing about apartments & cottages, is that they are self-contained – you will be able to have full independence.
+Not only will you get spectacular views, but many are these are centrally located.
+Like most things, there is downside to apartment accommodation.
+If you choose a large apartment complex, you might find that the noise level is an issue.
+Many of us have experienced apartments where the walls are ‘paper thin’.
+Also, bear in mind that in New Zealand, we often build with wooden frames!
+But waking up to the most spectacular views is a luxury for many travellers.

 Cottage Accommodation in New Zealand

 The cool part with country style cottages is that they are often private and totally secluded.
 A great example is The Old School House at Kina Beach (see photo below).
 You will be surrounded by vine grapes in a tranquil environment.
 Kitchen facilities are pretty much standard in cottages and include the basics – a micro wave oven, eating utensils and a pot or two.
-With cottages, you most probably will not be near shops or restaurants – not within walking distance anyway.
-Honeymooners just want to whip up a simple meal or platter and enjoy the intimacy.
+With cottages, you probably won’t be that close to shops or restaurants.
+But honeymooners especially just want to whip up a simple meal or platter and enjoy their intimacy.
 Read more on how to plan the perfect honeymoon.